wet-boew/wet-boew-documentation/projects-en.md

 ### Chat bot
 Convert a form into a chat like interaction.
 The supporting use case is for GCWeb only for now.
 * **Project lead:** Francis Gorman
-* **Current status:** Functional high fidelity prototype and it's now ready to start the integration into wet-boew (docs + working example).
-Exploring to separate the "bubble" into it's own plugin.
+* **Current status:** Still in discussion about it's design.
+For the integration in AEM it's going to be through the upcomming méli-mélo.
 * **Others:** In the execution of this project, it's going to revive the step-form plugin previously submited into WET.
-* **Last update:** December 18, 2019
+* **Last update:** December 2, 2020
 * **History:**
+	* (2020-12-02) Separating the bubble from the chat wizard, in progress.
+The chat bot would most likely be push as a méli-mélo feature for now.
-	* (2019-12-18) A working group was established to discuss about a GC wide solution for chat bots
+	* (2019-12-18) A working group was established to discuss about a GC wide solution for chat bots.
+Functional high fidelity prototype and it's now ready to start the integration into wet-boew (docs + working example).
+Exploring to separate the "bubble" into it's own plugin.
 	* (2019-10-23) Renamed the project from "Chat wizard" to "Chat bot"
 	* (2019-06-20) Functionality planned to be released with GCWeb 5.2
 	* (2019-05-16) Status update